 Today we will start out by visiting Chapultepec Park.
 Then we will go to the local Anthropological Museum, to see the world’s largest pre-Columbian relics, artifacts, and art.
-We’ll enjoy lunch before heading to Chapultepec Castle, the only castle in North America to have ever housed actual sovereigns.
+We’ll enjoy lunch on our own, before heading to Chapultepec Castle, the only castle in North America to have ever housed actual sovereigns.
 Afterward, we will head to the Tamayo Museum of Contemporary Art, where you’ll marvel at international contemporary art collections.
 We’ll finish our day with food and some great atmosphere.

 We will start today by heading to Count del Valle Palace (House of Tiles), one of the most beautiful pieces of Spanish baroque civil architecture.
 We’ll then head to the Iturbide Palace and Cultural Museum, once the home of Agustin de Iturbide, who accepted the crown after Mexican independence from Spain.
 Next, we will visit the Diego Rivera Mural Museum, followed by lunch.
 A later stop will be the Museum of Popular Art, where you’ll see handcrafted Mexican folk art.
 After the museum, we’ll head to the Mercado San Juan traditional food market.
 Here you’ll be pleasantly surprised at the variety and uniqueness of food and atmosphere.
 Afterward, we’ll have drinks and enjoy our farewell dinner.

 Today we will enjoy one last breakfast together and then take our transfers to the airport.

-Price includes: Airport transfers; Accommodations for all nights; All breakfasts, all lunches, 9 dinners; Entrance fees and activities shown; All ground transportation; Services of knowledgeable, full-time, bilingual national guide and HE Travel Tour Director (pending minimum participation).
+Price includes: Airport transfers; Accommodations for all nights; All breakfasts, 4 lunches, 6 dinners; Entrance fees and activities shown; All ground transportation; Services of knowledgeable, full-time, bilingual national guide and HE Travel Tour Director (pending minimum participation).
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Airfare to and from starting and ending points; 2 dinners; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel host.
+Not included: Airfare to and from starting and ending points; 3 lunches, 2 dinners; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel host.

 Optional Tour Choices: